Voivodic/ExSHalos/_sources/tutorials/halo_catalogues.rst

         M=Mh, model="Tinker", theta=300, Om0=Om0, z=0.0, k=k, P=P
     )

-Now, we use a utility function in *pyexshalos.utils* to fit the parameters of the barrier to reproduce a given mass fucntion.
+Now, we use the utility function ``pyexshalos.utils.Fit_Barrier`` to fit the parameters of the barrier to reproduce a given mass function.
 We can especify some parameters here:

 - ``x0``: The initial guess for the parameters of the barrier;
 - ``Max_iter``: The maximum number of iterations allowed for the optimization;